tt-osd/sandbox_pub/README.md

 asset can not be used in separated JS, css, zendesk does not support this usage, and we do not have a requirement on this yet, so no solutions of course.

-  # Release Note
+# Release Notes
+### 2020
-1. 12th November Thursday 2020. release of improved zendesk widget In this release, zendesk widget configuration is being written in one_widget.JS and the script is loaded on header after all the dynamic content for bongo and zendesk widget, and in the same <sctipt> tag after the creating of "ze-snippet", the code can be found on header, around line 88,89
+## 1. 12th November Thursday 2020.
+Release of improved zendesk widget
+I  n this release, zendesk widget configuration is being written in one_widget.JS and the script is loaded on header after all the dynamic content for bongo and zendesk widget, and in the same <sctipt> tag after the creating of "ze-snippet", the code can be found on header, around line 88,89

 This release organised all the zendesk widget configuration in one file, in order, works together with the interactiong of bongo and bongo+ widget combo.